Best Of Aegean Turkey: Top Spots On The Turkish Aegean Coast

 Sarah-Jane has lived in Croatia for 10+ years.
 SJ, as she is known, has been traveling the Balkans & beyond since 2000.
 She now shares her passion for traveling with her husband & kids.

-Here is your guide to the Aegean Coast of Turkey.
-We’ve covered all the best sights to see and where to go along the Turkish Aegean Sea.
+Here is your guide to the Turkish Aegean Coast.
+We’ve covered all the best sights and places to go along the Turkish Aegean Sea.

-The Turkish Aegean coastline is one of its most beautiful regions, and by reading this, you’ll know where will suit you best.
+The Turkish Aegean coastline is one of its most beautiful regions, and by reading this, you’ll know which area best suits you.

 This area offers a vacation in Turkey with something for everyone.
 The picturesque fishing bays, well-liked vacation towns, and the relics of ancient civilizations attesting to the heritage of years of history, culture, and mythology make the coast fun to travel.